fukien/hashjoin-scm/scripts/README.md

 # Experiment Reproduction

 ## Instruction
-Please visit the following folders to reproduce (and plot figures) for therespective experiments.
+Please visit the following folders to reproduce (and plot figures) for the respective experiments.

 Experiments | Scritps